APA (American Psychological Association) Style is typically used in psychology and other social sciences.

 If you know the poster’s real name, you can include it the signal phrase in your paper.
 Click on the tweet’s time stamp to get its URL.

-Sohaib Athar’s second post to Twitter regarding the assault on Osama Bin Laden’s compound, in which Athar threatens to use a “giant [fly] swatter” to silence the noisy helicopter, illustrates his lack of foreknowledge about the importance of the event (ReallyVirtual, 2011).
+Sohaib Athar’s second post to Twitter regarding the assault on Osama Bin Laden’s compound, in which Athar jokingly threatens to use a “giant [fly] swatter” to silence the noisy helicopter, illustrates his lack of knowledge about the importance of the event at the moment he tweeted (ReallyVirtual, 2011).

 ReallyVirtual.
 (May 1, 2011).
 Go away helicopter - before I take out my giant swatter :-/ [Twitter post].
 Retrieved from http://twitter.com/ReallyVirtual/status/64782523485528065